Lebollo la banna: Laws

-The National House of Traditional Leaders, which has advisory authority over traditional initiations in South Africa, believes that it would be better able to control initiation rites if it was empowered powered to make laws.
+The National House of Traditional Leaders, which has advisory authority over traditional initiations in South Africa, believes that it would be better able to control initiation rites if it was empowered to make laws.
 The traditional leaders of the national house rejected a proposal by the government suggesting that boys be circumcised in hospitals instead of "the bush".
 The House argued that the attendance of an initiation school is not only about the physical removal of the foreskin, but also about the promotion of cultural activities, although they acknowledge that beating the initiates is not a cultural activity.

 Many traditional leaders accept that initiation schools should not run concurrently with academic schools.
 The Free State Initiation Schools Health Act of 2004 was promulgated with the specific purpose to provide for adherence to health standards in traditional initiation schools as well as to provide for the granting of permission for the performance of circumcision operations.
 The act also makes provisions for the approval process by which initiation schools are to be established.